browncs6/Homework7/README.md

 2. Using `argparse`, create a new parser and add an argument to the parser named 'size' of type `int`.
 3. Parse 'size' and assign it to a variable named 'puzzle_size'
 4. Create an if statment that multiplies 'puzzle_size' by `-1` if it is negative.
-5. Create another if statement that makes sure that puzzle size is both odd and greater than `2`.
-If "puzzle_size" is even, add one to "puzzle_size" to make it odd.
+5. Create another if statement that makes sure that puzzle size is odd or less than `2`.
+If "puzzle_size" is even and greater than or equal to 2, add one to "puzzle_size" to make it odd.

 __NOTE__: Do not modify the comments (first 2 lines in the file) or the code under the `if __name__ == "__main__"` block.